365 Reasons to Love College Hoops: Every Team, Ranked from First to Worst

 Player to know: Marcus Niblack

-The Golden Griffins won 3 games last year and enter the second season of the Jim Christian era with one of the youngest, most inexperienced teams in the country.
+The Golden Griffins won 3 games last year and enters the second season of the Jim Christian era with one of the youngest, most inexperienced teams in the country.
 That usually doesn't result in many wins.
 Canisius is in a rebuild, but it will be a long year for the Golden Griffins.

-348. Denver Pioneers- Last Season Ranking: 321
+348. Denver Pioneers - Last Season Ranking: 321

 Conference: Summit League